Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-Further, the first-order existential quantifiers of $\Sigma_2$ are Skolemized as described in Section~\ref{sec:preliminaries}, producing a logic program $P_3$ (line~\ref{alg:answer-query:sk}) that preserves all query answers: ${\Sigma_2 \cup \SG{\Sigma_2} \cup B \models \predQ(\vec a)}$ if and only if ${P_3 \cup \SG{P_3} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$.
-In Section~\ref{sec:answering:skolem} we discuss a key observation: functional reflexivity dependencies need to be instantiated only for true function symbols, but not for the Skolem function symbols introduced in line~\ref{alg:answer-query:sg}.
-As we shall see, this optimisation eliminates an important source of overhead in practice.
-In particular, if $\Sigma$ consists only of TGDs and EGDs, then no functional reflexivity axioms are needed at all, and the approach presented in this paper reduces to the our earlier work for first-order dependencies \cite{DBLP:conf/aaai/BenediktMT18}.
+The first-order existential quantifiers of $\Sigma_2$ are next replaced by function symbols using \emph{Skolemisation}.
+The transformation is standard and has been widely used in the literature.
+However, we apply Skolemisation to $\Sigma_2$, where equality is an ordinary predicate.
+Thus, functional reflexivity axioms have already been added for the function symbols that correspond to the function variables in $\Sigma_1$, and so no such axioms are needed for the function symbols introduced by Skolemisation.
+This observation opens the door to important optimisations of our approach.
+Moreover, if $\Sigma$ consists only of standard TGDs and EGDs, then no functional reflexivity axioms are needed at all, and the approach presented in this paper reduces to the approach for first-order dependencies by \citet{DBLP:conf/aaai/BenediktMT18}.
+The Skolemisation of $\Sigma_2$ produces a logic program $P_3$ (line~\ref{alg:answer-query:sk}) that preserves all query answers: ${\Sigma_2 \cup \SG{\Sigma_2} \cup B \models \predQ(\vec a)}$ if and only if ${P_3 \cup \SG{P_3} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$.

-Program $P_3$ is now in a form that allows inferences to be analysed using backward chaining, which is performed in two steps: the relevance analysis in (line~\ref{alg:answer-query:relevance}) removes entire rules from $P_3$ that provably do not contribute to query answers, and an adaptation of the magic sets transformation by \citet{DBLP:journals/jlp/BeeriR91} (line~\ref{alg:answer-query:magic}) prunes irrelevant inferences from the program $P_5$.
-We discuss these techniques in Sections~\ref{sec:answering:relevance} and~\ref{sec:answering:magic}, respectively, and show that they preserve query answers: ${P_i \cup \SG{P_i} \cup B \models \predQ(\vec a)}$ if and only if ${P_{i+1} \cup \SG{P_{i+1}} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$ and each ${i \in \{ 3, 4 \}}$.
+Program $P_3$ is now amenable to analysing inferences by backward chaining, which is done in two steps: the relevance analysis (line~\ref{alg:answer-query:relevance}) removes from $P_3$ the rules that provably do not contribute to query answers, and an adaptation of the magic sets transformation by \citet{DBLP:journals/jlp/BeeriR91} (line~\ref{alg:answer-query:magic}) prunes irrelevant inferences from $P_4$.
+We discuss our techniques in Sections~\ref{sec:answering:relevance} and~\ref{sec:answering:magic}, respectively, and show that they preserve query answers: ${P_i \cup \SG{P_i} \cup B \models \predQ(\vec a)}$ if and only if ${P_{i+1} \cup \SG{P_{i+1}} \cup B \models \predQ(\vec a)}$ for each fact $\predQ(\vec a)$ and ${i \in \{ 3, 4 \}}$.
+As we shall see, the two techniques are complementary: neither technique alone subsumes the other one on our example.

 The original query can now be answered over ${P_5 \cup \SG{P_5}}$, and this will typically involve fewer inferences than computing the chase of $\Sigma$.
-However, equality is still treated as an ordinary predicate in $P_5$, so reasoning with $P_5$ can still be inefficient.
-The remaining two steps bring $P_5$ into a form that can be evaluated using the chase variant described in Section~\ref{sec:preliminaries}.
+However, equality is still treated as an ordinary predicate in $P_5$, so reasoning with $P_5$ can be inefficient.
+The remaining two steps bring $P_5$ into a form that can be evaluated using the chase variant from Section~\ref{sec:so-dependencies:chase}.